-A lease is classified as an operating lease when the lessor does not transfer substantially to the lessee the entire risks and rewards incidental to ownership of the asset.
+A lease is classified as an operating lease when the lessor does not transfer substantially to the lessee the entire risks and the inherent benefit of the ownership of the asset.

 Costs related to operating leases are recognized on a straight-line basis in "Rental of real estate and equipment" and "Operation services and other service contracts" of the Consolidated Statement of Comprehensive income for the period in which they arise.